cerealcable/dotfiles/README.md

 ```
 git clone https://github.com/morganhumes/dotfiles.git
-cd dotfiles
+make -C dotfiles install
-./bootstrap.sh
 ```

 ## Environments

-I wanted different environments based upon what kind of work I did, you can pass this information to via the -e flag via `bootstrap.sh -e <environtment_name>`
+I wanted different environments based upon what kind of work I did, you can do so with different targets as `make install-<environment>`.